rbleattler/mdop-docs/mdop/agpm/review-gpo-links-agpm30ops.md

 ---

-# How to Review GPO Links
+# How to Review GPO Links in AGPM 3

 You can display a diagram showing where a Group Policy Object (GPO) or GPOs that you select are linked to organizational units.
 GPO link diagrams are updated each time the GPO is controlled, imported, or checked in.